romland/xorzee/README.md

 - be able to set motion-sensitivity depending on hour of day (think: when it gets dark, we get more noise)
 - make logging to disk configurable
 - make a '... | bash' installation script (host on github)
+- when reconfiguring camera settings, make sure the cached NAL headers are cleared (otherwise startup time might be really long!)

 ## TODO client
 - Be able to see recent/latest detected motion sequences in client